-Clea Moore

-Director of Strategy for Email
+Heather GoffStrategic Director of Email Deliverability Services, Oracle Digital Experience Agency

-Deliverability Services,

-Oracle Marketing Consulting

 Re-permission your chronically inactive subscribers.
 The chances are that during the holidays you probably sent promotional emails to at least some of your subscribers who haven't opened or clicked any of your emails in a long time.
 Now that the holidays have passed, it's time to remove the temptation to email these high-risk, low-reward subscribers by sending them one or more re-permission emails asking them to reaffirm that they'd like to receive promotional emails from you.
 These are very similar to double opt-in confirmation request emails in that if they don't click the link in the email reaffirming permission, then you suppress them from your active mailing list.
 This helps protect your engagement rates, protect you from spam complaints, and protect you from an abandoned email address being converted into a recycled spam trap.